Tag Archives: Thriller

 Back to Newman.
 With his handsome face and icy blue eyes, he makes any film compelling, but I never really bought him in the role.
 This could be because of how the character is written.

-Dominique Sanda, brilliant in The Conformist (1969), has little screen time until the finale at which time her character finally shows depth.
+Dominique Sanda, brilliant in The Conformist (1969), has little screen time until the finale, when her character finally shows depth.

 Newman plays Joseph Rearden, a British intelligence agent tasked with bringing down a communist spy ring.
 After purposely getting himself tossed in a high-security prison, he breaks out of the joint in an escape arranged by a mysterious organization.